 - Do they suffer from feelings of emptiness/complain of feeling like nothing matters or not feeling anything?

-- Do they threaten suicide every time it seems that things are not going their way?
+- Do they threaten to take their life every time it seems that things are not going their way?

 - Do they get depressed often?